wildwoodmo/wildwoodmo.github.io/_posts/2024-04-06-wildwood-christmaslights.markdown

 The City Council shot down both the original ordinance and the amended version on Monday night.
 Lights are safe in Wildwood, for now.
 Unless of course you're a high school (or any business) and want to put up an LED sign.
 The city won't allow that.

 ### Update 4/14/2024
 Someone in Wildwood is offended because some apartment dwellers are decorating their patios/decks.
 Rather than talking to the apartment complex about addressing it themselves, they feel it makes more sense for the City to waste resources in doing so.
+[Check out some of the crazy discussion at the City Council meeting from 4/8/2024](https://www.youtube.com/watch?v=lky3D5fjb2A)